umputun/remark42/site/src/docs/configuration/authorization/index.md

 1. Create a new project: https://console.cloud.google.com/projectcreate
 2. Choose the new project from the top right project dropdown (only if another project is selected)
-3. In the project Dashboard center pane, choose **"API Manager"**
+3. In the project Dashboard center pane, choose **"APIs & Services"**
 4. In the left Nav pane, choose **"Credentials"**
 5. In the center pane, choose the **"OAuth consent screen"** tab.
 Fill in **"Product name shown to users"** and hit save
 6. In the center pane, choose the **"Credentials"** tab

-- Open the **"New credentials"** drop-down
+   - Open the **"Create credentials"** drop-down
    - Choose **"OAuth client ID"**
    - Choose **"Web application"**
    - Application name is freeform; choose something appropriate
    - Authorized origins should be your domain, e.g., `https://remark42.mysite.com`
    - Authorized redirect URIs is the location of OAuth2/callback constructed as domain + `/auth/google/callback`, e.g., `https://remark42.mysite.com/auth/google/callback`
    - Choose **"Create"**

 7. Take note of the **Client ID** (`AUTH_GOOGLE_CID`) and **Client Secret** (`AUTH_GOOGLE_CSEC`)